How Long To Marinate Chicken

 A chicken marinade requires a much shorter time for perfect flavoring, compared to other meats.
 It will ultimately depend on what type of marinade you want, and what dish you are trying to create.
 Before we get into specific cooking times, learn more about marinades themselves.
 The ingredients contained in the marinade can make the waiting time longer, or shorter.

-Marinades can be made with a variety of ingredients with different flavors and textures.
+You can marinate food with a variety of ingredients with different flavors and textures.
 The most common marinades are acidic in nature, because the components of acid break down the meat proteins, making the cuts much more tender.

 However, there is much more than just your basic liquid marinade.
 There are many options to choose from.